zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     ```python
     async def main():
         kernel = Kernel()
+        kernel.add_service(AzureChatCompletion())

         incident_agent = await AzureAssistantAgent.create(
             kernel=kernel,
             name="INCIDENT_AGENT",
             description="An AI assistant that reads log files and recommends corrective actions.",
             instructions="""
-                Read the given log file.
-Determine which one of the following actions should be taken:
+                Analyze the given log file.
+Recommend which one of the following actions should be taken:
-                Restart service
+                {logfilepath} | Restart service {service_name}
-                Rollback transaction
+                {logfilepath} | Rollback transaction
-                Redeploy resource
+                {logfilepath} | Redeploy resource {resource_name}
-                Increase quota
+                {logfilepath} | Increase quota
-                No action needed
-                Escalate issue
-                Keep any resoning or explanations very brief.
+                If there are no issues, respond with "{logfilepath} | No action needed."
+                If none of the options resolve the issue, respond with "{logfilepath} | Escalate issue"

+                RULES:
+                - Only respond with the corrective action.
+                - Do not perform any of the actions yourself.
                 """
         )